John J. Pitney: Career

 In 1984, he joined the U.S. House Republican Research Committee as a senior domestic policy analyst.
 In 1986, he joined the faculty of the government department at Claremont McKenna College (CMC).
 From 1989 to 1991, he took a leave to serve as the deputy director and then acting director of the Republican National Committee's research department.

 Pitney is a frequently quoted and interviewed in the political media.

 He is also an expert on the politics of autism and wrote a book on the subject.

-Pitney was a loud critic of former president Donald Trump and renounced his membership in the Republican Party the night he was elected.
+Pitney is a vocal critic of President Donald Trump.
+He renounced his membership in the Republican Party the night Trump was elected for a first term.